-• Spring pressure should be kept firm in order to reduce weight transfer and help keep the front end down on the ground.
+- Spring pressure should be kept firm in order to reduce weight transfer and help keep the front end down on the ground. - When rules allow, use rebuildable shocks.
+This will allow you to calibrate compression and rebound dampening.
+This is necessary when changing spring rates.